 Please be sure to review our cancellation policy before registering for ACC Adventures:

 We sell Tugo® Travel Insurance suitable for both ACC Adventures and personal trips:

 Alison moved to Canmore from Northern Ireland, and has spent a lot of time hill walking in the rain in Scotland as well as climbing and skiing in Chamonix, the Dolomites, the Pyrenees and Kenya.
-She is a certified backpacking guide and recently completed her full ski guide certification through the ACMG.
+She is a certified backpacking guide and apprentice ski guide certified through the ACMG.
 Alison is an active trip leader with the Rocky Mountain Section and the National office.

 Doug has 20 years of guiding experience behind him as an ACMG ski guide and an ACMG apprentice rock guide.
 As well as his private guiding he has spent a number of years working for the UoC where he taught a range of instructional programs in avalanche training, crevasse rescue and backcountry ski and ski mountaineering.
 He also somehow finds time to run a multimedia production company!
 In 2019, we are excited to announce Doug will be joining us as our on-staff winter guide; the perfect guy to take care of our Intro To, avalanche safety and other ski courses.

 Participants and staff at the GMC are probably familiar with Charles “Chucky” Gerrard as the guy who keeps the camp running, can improvise a fix for almost anything with a roll of duct tape and the parts from an old dirt bike, and makes sure that everybody gets to where they’re going.
 In the winter, he does double-duty as an ACMG guide and a Level 4 snowboard instructor with CASI (Canadian Alliance of Snowboard Instructors).
 In his spare time, he hand builds his own gear.